My Interpretation of the Croatian Toponyms

 Baranja < some sort of derivation from *mory (marsh), compare also Greek "borboros"

 Certissia (Dakovo) < *(s)ker-yess (on a sharp, infertile ground)

 Cibalae (Vinkovci) < *kjey-bel (strong house)

-Colapis (Kupa) < *kwol-h2ep (wondering water, water with meanders)
+Colapis (Kupa) < *kwol-h2ep ("wondering water", river with many meanders)

 Dalj < *dhel (milkmen)